 2. What do I need to do to take classes?

-Take the Test of Adult Basic Education (TABE), meet with a guidance counselor, enroll in a class and begin your “pathway” to success.
-You can find our class times and locations by viewing Adult Education Classes PDF.
+Take the Test of Adult Basic Education (TABE)opens in a new window, meet with a career advisor, enroll in a class and begin your “pathway” to success.
+You can find our class times and locations hereopens in a new windowopens PDF file .

-6. What makes a successful student in the GED program?
+7. What makes a successful student in the GED® program?

 Be prepared.
 Be positive.
 Be on time.
 Be willing to develop a relationship with your instructor.
 They care!